 Now I can identify what is happening when it happens, but I can’t always stop it.
 When the cracks in my being turn me into a crumbly mess, all the deep breathing and mindfulness techniques I’ve practiced don’t put me back together but they do help me to cope.

-For now though, what I am trying to say is that at some point I do come back together.
 Maybe I’m just a pile of rubble for a little bit.
 But I slowly start to take shape again.
 And I have to remind myself that the cracks in my wellbeing are where the light shines through.